 Right now we're going to show you how to walk past the line-ups at museums and ride the metro for free.
-We recommend that when you're planning a trip to Paris you get a comprehensive city pass before you leave home.
-In this article we'll lay out the reasons, the benefits and how to obtain a Paris Pass,
+We recommend that when you're planning a trip to Paris you buy a comprehensive city pass before you leave home.
+In this article we'll lay out the reasons, the benefits and how to obtain a Paris Pass.

-These city passes get you free entrance into all the museums include unlimited free rides on the Metro and bus system, and include extra features like a wine tasting and a Seine river cruise.
+These city passes get you free entrance into all the museums, they include unlimited free rides on the Metro and bus system, and they are extra features like a wine tasting and a Seine river cruise.

 The Paris Pass is the city pass we recommend to most travelers.
 It includes all the above feature plus entrance to additional attractions like Palais Garnier, an open-top bus tour, and discounts at other activities.

-Our favourite things about it are — You zip past the line-ups at the top Paris museums and monuments, going right to the entrance door.
+Here are our favourite things about it — You zip past the line-ups at the top Paris museums and monuments, going right to the entrance door.
 You ride free on the Metro.
-You also get some pretty great extra perks.
+You also get some great extra perks.

 “When we were in Paris last summer the Paris Pass definitely allowed us to skip every line at every site we went to.
 This includes the Louvre, Musée d'Orsay, Musée Cluny, the Orangerie and the Rodin Museum.
 Whenever we turned up at a museum the guard waved us to a secondary entry point and we were always inside within a minute or two.